hornjason/argocd-lab/README.md

 #### ArgoCD CLI

-  - Download [argocd](https://argoproj.github.io/argo-cd/getting_started/#2-download-argo-cd-cli) cli,  this will be used to managed argocd and for the purposes of this demo import additional clusters.
+  - Download [argocd](https://argoproj.github.io/argo-cd/getting_started/#2-download-argo-cd-cli) cli,  this will be used to manage argocd and for the purposes of this demo import additional clusters.

  #### Code Setup
  - Clone this repository